SumonPaul18/OpenStack/openstack-volume.md

 ### 1. Where are instance volumes stored?

-When you create an instance in OpenStack without selecting "create new volume," the instance uses ephemeral storage.
+When you create an instance in OpenStack without selecting `create new volume,` the instance uses ephemeral storage.
 This storage is temporary and is deleted when the instance is terminated.
-The ephemeral storage is typically located in the `/var/lib/nova/instances` directory on the compute node¹(https://superuser.openinfra.dev/articles/safeguarding-your-openstack-instance-complete-guide-to-manually-backing-up-ephemeral-and-block-storage/).
+The ephemeral storage is typically located in the `/var/lib/nova/instances` directory on the compute node.

 For persistent storage, OpenStack uses the Cinder service to manage volumes.
 These volumes are stored on block storage devices and can be attached to instances.
-By default, Cinder uses LVM (Logical Volume Manager) as the backend, but you can configure it to use other storage backends like Ceph, NFS, or third-party storage solutions²(https://docs.openstack.org/cinder/rocky/cli/cli-manage-volumes.html)³(https://docs.redhat.com/en/documentation/red_hat_openstack_platform/11/html/storage_guide/ch-cinder).
+By default, Cinder uses LVM (Logical Volume Manager) as the backend, but you can configure it to use other storage backends like Ceph, NFS, or third-party storage solutions.

 ### 2. How to automatically backup instance volumes?